communicationDL1/SI-AMC/README.md

 2. Adaptive Modulation and Coding
 Note: maxNumErrors and maxNumPackets should be larger to avoid randomness.(eg: maxNumErrors and maxNumPackets are 100 and 1000 respectively!)
 # Python code
-Utilize Keras to train Scenario Identification model for ECNN.
+Utilize Keras to train ECNN model for Scenario Identification.
 # Paper
 Pending publication！